jorsanpe/cpmbits/docs/_posts/2021-04-23-cpm-a-modern-tool-for-cpp.md

 ### Packages

-Projects in cpm are structured around <strong>packages</strong>.
-A package is a collection of (hopefully) related code that can be addressed from the package root.
-They try to be analogous to Python or Java packages.
+Source code in cpm is structured around <strong>packages</strong>.
+A package is a collection of (hopefully) related source code files that can be addressed from the package root.
+A package is the minimum compilation unit in cpm, that is, compilation options can be defined, at a minimum, per package.

 Let's see how they work with an example of a package named `multiplication`.

-First, we have to create the package root directory:
+In order First, we create the package root directory:

 ```bash
 $ mkdir multiplication
 ```

-Second, edit the `project.yaml` file and declare the package:
+Second, we edit the `project.yaml` file and declare the package:

 ```yaml
 name: awesome-project